Vbrawl/google_photos_web_client/README.md

 for item in response.data.items:
     print(item.media_key)

-# or multiple paylods at once
+# or multiple payloads at once
 with Client(cookies_txt) as client:
     response = client.send_api_request([lib_page_taken, storage_quota])
 for item in response: